Gamer.LK Competitive Rules

 7.7. – Collusion

-7.7.1. – Collusion, match fixing, bribing a referee or match official, or any other action or agreement to intentionally influence (or attempt to influence) the outcome of any match or Event.
+7.7.1. – Collusion, match fixing, bribing a referee or match official, or any other action or agreement to intentionally influence (or attempt to influence) the outcome of any match or Event is illegal.
+Such players will be immediate disqualified and additional penalties will be issued including bans from future events, etc.

 7.7.2. – Other forms of collusion include: